Mister-Good-Deal/poker-tracker-cpp/README.md

 # Poker bot

-Poker bot program written in C++ to play in online poker rooms like Winamax or Unibet on no-limit Texas Holdem 3 players short stack style (Expresso).
+Poker bot program written in C++ to play in online poker rooms like Winamax or Unibet on no-limit Texas Holdem 3 players short stack style (Spin and Go).

 ## Compilation